PortsMaster/PortMaster-New/ports/hakopalace/README.md

 ## Notes

-Huge thank you to the talented author of this game, Nizakashii. @nizakashii.itch.io & thanks to all testers.
+Huge thank you to the talented author of this game, [Nizakashii] (@nizakashii.itch.io) & thanks to all testers.
+Download at itch.io/nizakashii/Hakopalace
+Extract & place data.win file into gamedata folder

 ## Controls